biometix-support/jupyter_notebook_pyinstaller/README.md

 * Python 3.6 or greater
 * pipenv is require, can be installed with pip install pipenv
 * virtualenv == 16.2.0

+# Instructions

+Based on your operating system, please run either of the following:

 # Windows
 ```
 set PIPENV_VENV_IN_PROJECT=1
 pipenv install
 pipenv shell
+build_win_exe.bat
 ```

 # Ubuntu